FroglightInteractive/CloudRunner/README.md

 - Player is smaller
 - Every jump the background changes color
-- Camera may zoom in and out slowly/quickly  (W.I.P)
+- Camera zooms in/out every jump

 ##### Normal Mode

 - **Default Mode**
-- Is the mode the game starts one and gets defaulted to on restart
+- Is the mode the game starts on

 ##### Race Mode